MB, BCh, BAO (Hons) (NFQ Level 8)

 Graduates of the School have achieved worldwide recognition in clinical practice, research and healthcare leadership.
-Following graduation, you complete one year as an intern, followed by training towards a career in a wide variety of specialties and settings including hospitals, primary care facilities, or laboratory-based diagnosis and research.
+Following graduation, you are required to work as a supervised intern for a year by the Irish Medical Council.
+This can be followed by training towards a career in a wide variety of specialties and settings including hospitals, primary care facilities, or laboratory-based diagnosis and research.

 Opportunities for Research

 The Student Summer Research Awards (SSRA) programme is an eight-week research opportunity that brings to life our commitment to foster a passion for enquiry, discovery and investigative research for more than 100 students each year.